 Fig 1.
 Reference scale on a windshield

 To the right is a photo of the reference scale resting on a car windshield.
-Enough information can be gleaned from that image of the reference scale to determine the tilt of the windshield (56°) and the angle of view of the camera (it was 52° off to the right, and looking down at 38°).
+Enough information can be gleaned from that image of the reference scale to determine the tilt of the windshield, and the angle of view of the camera: the windshield tilts back 56°, and the camera's gaze was at an angle of 52° from the right and looking down at an angle of 38°.

-Photoshop can be used to obtain the major/minor axes lengths and tilt from an image by matching an ellipse path generated by Photoshop to one in a photograph -- I find this more accurate than 'eyeballing' it.
+Photoshop can be used to obtain the major/minor axes lengths and tilt from an image by matching an ellipse path generated by Photoshop to one in a photograph (more accurate than 'eyeballing' it).
 Here's the procedure I use with Photoshop: